matthiasnagel/workflow/PAPER.md

 # TDD and PHP Unit

-## Writing first test and functionality:
+## Writing a first test and functionality:

 ### Vocab Provider
 * What we wanna do is to insert and read vocabulary records from the db.
 This is easy using laravel's **eloquent object relation mapping**.
 Let's say what we want to have is a provider class which will be working as our db-interface (it will provide vocabs, which are queried from the database):